javers/javers.github.io/documentation/configuration/index.md

 JaVers wants to know only a few basic facts about your domain model classes, particularly [`JaversType`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/type/JaversType.html) of each class spotted in runtime.
-**Proper mapping is essential** for diff algorithm, for example we need to know if objects of given class should be compared property-by-property or using equals().
+**Proper mapping is essential** for diff algorithm, for example we need to know if given objects should be compared property-by-property or using equals().

 ### Choose mapping style